saurabhp75/saurabhp75.github.io/_notes/android.md

 ### Explicit vs Implicit Intents
 - Use explicit intents to start activities within your application.
 - Use implicit intents to start activities outside your application.
+- Implicit intent specifies the action to be performed and appropriate application is invoked implicitly.
+- Explicit intent explicitly specifies the activity to be started.

 # Freeform windows in Android
 ### What is multi-window